SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![TOT](https://github.com/SalvatoreRa/tutorial/blob/main/images/TOT.png?raw=true)
 *from the [original article](https://arxiv.org/abs/2305.10601)*

 An interesting development is to add an agent to conduct the search.
-In this article, they add a controller that precisely controls the search in the ToT
+In this article, they add a controller that precisely controls the search in the ToT.

 ![TOT2](https://github.com/SalvatoreRa/tutorial/blob/main/images/TOT3.png?raw=true)
 *from the [original article](https://arxiv.org/abs/2305.08291)*